Whale Watching in Australia, 2021

 Sydney

-When we talk about whale watching, NSW is a great launching off point, and why not start in the vibrant city of Sydney?
-It won’t take a lot to persuade the family or your friends to visit the city as it is, but with whale-watching cruises setting off from the Circular Quay almost daily from May until the end of November, you can all get excited to see humpback whales practicing their acrobatics with the incredible backdrop of Sydney from the ocean.
+When we talk about whale watching, NSW is a great launching point, so why not start in the vibrant city of Sydney?
+It won’t take a lot to persuade your family or your friends to visit the city as it is.
+However, with whale-watching cruises setting off from the Circular Quay almost daily from May until the end of November, whale-spotting is guaranteed.
+You can all get excited to see humpback whales practicing their acrobatics with the incredible backdrop of Sydney from the ocean.

 A whale jumping out of the sea near a whale watching tour